 - Rezoning and Conditional Use Permits granted by Billings County in July 2016

-- Water Appropriation Permit to State Engineer – Application pending, approval expected Summer 2017
+- Water Appropriation Permit to State Engineer – Recommended Decision Approval on July 6th, Final Approval Expected August 2017

 - Permit to Construct (Air) – From ND Department of Health – Submittal October 2016; amended April 2017

 - Permit to Operate (Air) to be filed upon completion of Davis Light

 - Industrial Storm Water Discharge Permit – to be submitted in late summer/early fall 2017

 Siting and Permitting